globaldao/pointdiscordbot/README.md

-# ZTipBot
+# PointTipBot

-ZTipBot is a Discord tip bot for Zcoin.
+PointTipBot is a Discord tip bot for Zcoin.
 This bot was developed to allow our community in Discord to tip each other easily.

 ## Usage